Protobuf

 This feature uses Confluent's Protobuf provider which is not included in the Druid distribution and must be installed separately.
 You can fetch it and its dependencies from the Confluent repository and Maven Central at:

-Copy or symlink those files inside the folder extensions/protobuf-extensions under the distribution root directory.
+Copy or symlink those files inside the folder extensions-core/protobuf-extensions under the distribution root directory.

 Create Kafka Supervisor